Neotys-Labs/neoload-models/neoload-project/src/main/java/com/neotys/neoload/model/v3/documentation/project-servers-documentation.md

 | Name      | Description        |
 | --------- | ------------------ |
 | Servers   | List of servers    |
-You can find bellow an example on how to define servers when launching a test in command line using the `-project` parameter.
+You can find below an example of how to define servers when launching a test in command line using the `-project` parameter.

 Please read the full [command line documentation](https://www.neotys.com/documents/doc/neoload/latest/en/html/#643.htm).